SAFETY ON KILIMANJARO

 - Stretchers are provided by the park.
 They are only available from some ranger posts and subject to availability.

-- The park provides rescue vehicles, but their availability is not guaranteed.
+- The park provides rescue vehicles, but it does not guarantee their availability.

-- Rescue team fees are included in all hike packages.
+- Our hike packages include rescue team fees.
 It covers the costs of stretchers and rescue vehicles.
 You don’t need insurance for these services, but you will need it once you are at the hospital.

 - Helicopter evacuation is no longer available on the mountain.
 Our experienced guides are trained handle a variety of high-altitude emergencies.
 We do not rely on helicopter services, as they may not be available at any time.